Lightning-Universe/lightning-ColossalAI/README.md

 ## Usage

-Simply set the strategy arugment in the Trainer:
+Simply set the strategy argument in the Trainer:

 ```py
 import lightning as L